Khajuraha: Art and culture

 Ram Navmi, Holi, Durga Puja and Chhath are the main festival of Khajuraha.
-There is famous Hanumaan sthan in this village.
-There was an ancient Peepal tree situated there and every family of this village were big followers of that tree and it was believed that Lord Hanumaan is present there.
-Later Villagers made Hanumaan temple near to Tree in 1992.
-There is one Shiva Temple available at same place.
-Ram Navmi is also celebrated every year at same place.
+There is a famous Mahavir sthan in this village.
+There is an ancient Peepal tree in the village and every family of this village are the followers of that tree and they have been believing this from the ancient era that Lord Hanumaan is present there and always protects them from all the crisis.
+Later Villagers made Hanumaan temple near the Tree in 1992.
+There is one Shiva Temple which was built at the same place.
+Ram Navmi is celebrated every year with grandiosity at the temple in Khajuraha.

 Holi

 The celebration of Holi is three-day long in Khajuraha.
 The first day being Dhurkhel (playing with dirt) and the second day for colours and third day is for Mahavir Holi.
 The Holi festival in this village is normally celebrated one day in advance to the rest of the country.
 During the Holi festival, people get to meet each other.
 Many people from this village who live in other cities of India and abroad come back home on this occasion to be with their family.
 Traditionally, people used to go in groups beating drums and singing Holi songs and Jogiras.
 At few places, there are big stocks of bhang (a cannabis intoxicant) in the form of Dudhbhanga (milk laced with bhaang extracts and dry fruits), Tikri (a type of Indian sweet stuffed with bhaang) and bhangjilebi (another Indian sweet laced with bhaang).
 Elders are greeted with this intoxicant but youngsters also find a way to have this.

 Villagers make one holi toli and they visit every home of village and whole villagers enjoy together first and second day.
 Whereas, All villagers gather at hanuman sthan on third day and celebrate Mahavir Holi.